Devereux Nominated at the Legal Cheek Awards 2022

 We regularly participate at events organised by BPTC providers and run twitter campaigns under the hashtag #PupillageTips.
 In this handy document, we summarised the key tips we shared during 2016 on how to prepare for applications and how to deal with pupillage interviews.

-If you are interested in applying for a pupillage at Devereux, you can get a feel for who we are and the type of work we do before you apply.
-We have around 30 mini-pupillage places available each year for those interested in learning more about a career as a barrister at Devereux.
+A mini-pupillage is a fantastic opportunity for prospective applicants to experience the work undertaken by Devereux members, and get a feel of the workplace culture of Chambers.
+We have a limited number of mini-pupillage places available each year for those interested in learning more about a career as a barrister at Devereux.
 We also participate in access schemes which offer additional mini-pupillages as well as social mobility schemes.

 Due to the high volume of applications, candidates are requested to select only one of the mini-pupillage seasons in their application.
 School pupils are not eligible for mini-pupillages.
 Priority will be given to applicants who have at least reached the 2nd year of their law degree or have confirmed places on a law conversion course.
 Applications must be received by the designated dates, after which time candidates will be informed in writing of the outcome of their application.